Phonicmas/BiotechExpansionWarhammer40k/README.md

     *Multiplies blood pumping by 1.5.
     *Increase max health points by 20.
     *Makes you sterile and sets fertility to 0.
-    -Want to add similar effect as Deathless gene got, except it's that losing the heart will not kill you outright.
+    -Want to add similar effect as Deathless gene got, so that losing the heart will not kill you outright.
 2. Ossmodula
     *Set body type to Hulk.
     *Increase health points by 30.